kgersen/iperf3protect/README.md

 options:

-`python iperf3tocsv.py -u` will display the column headers and exit
+`python iperf3tocsv.py -h` will display the column headers and exit